 Bravecto is another product that was discussed.
 Some people like it, but it's caused sterility which tells me it probably isn't safe for any dog.

 Be very careful of chemicals used on your dog.
-The flea / tick products are designed to spread and coat the whole body and skin is our largest organ.
+The flea / tick products are designed to spread and coat the whole body.
+That's probably not a good thing as the skin is the body's largest organ and plays a big role in the maintenance of health.

-One product I have used is DynaShield.
+One product I use with good results is DynaShield.
 It's a blend of essential oils, herbs and plant extracts and can be used on people, dogs, cats and horses.
-Click on the "D" link below to learn more about DynaShield.
+Click to learn more about DynaShield and more products from Dynamite Specialty Products.
+If you must use some sort of chemical, check out diatomaceous earth.
+I haven't used it, but I've heard it has good results with fewer to no side effects.